Knotx/knotx/documentation/src/main/wiki/ViewKnot.md

 ]
 ```
 The configuration contains also params attribute which defines default parameter value which is passed
 to Adapter.
-It can be overridden at template layer what in the example is configured for
+It can be overridden at template layer like in the example above.
+When `second-service`
-*second-service* Adapter.
+Adapter will be called it will get `path` parameter from `params` with overridden value `{'path':'/overridden/path'}`
+instead of default `"path": "/service/mock/second.json"`.

 Now all Adapter calls are ready to perform.
 Knot.x fully uses asynchronous programming principles so
 those calls have also asynchronous natures.
 It is visualized on diagram below.